sharmavakul/report-eit-latex/README.md

 # report-eit-latex
-Report template Department of Electrical and Computer Engineering, University of Kaiserslautern
+Report template Department of Electrical and Computer Engineering, University of Kaiserslautern (TUK)

 ## How to use
 This LaTeX report template can be used easily with any TeX distribution by running ```make``` or with any LaTeX IDE.
 Just start with the file ```main.tex``` and go ahead with your changes.
 Everything is documented in the file itself.